 Yizhar portrays the other in order to bear witness to the facts of the Nakba, but his work leads us to a deeper truth: the poor Palestinian villagers become part of a biblical scene; they are a new image of Jews, or the innocent victims of Jews.
 With Kanafani, however, the lost-son-cum-Israeli-soldier is a counterpart to the remaining son who will not become a downtrodden victim, but a Palestinian freedom fighter.

 In their two exceptionally powerful novels, literature becomes a mirror of the complex self, and misunderstanding the other a tool that enables us to see ourselves with greater clarity.
 This major paradox occurs in both contemporary Palestinian and Israeli literatures, offering us a new perspective from which to understand the suffering of both peoples and the opportunity to place the idea of Palestine in a more profound context, as a search for justice in an unjust world.

-Note to the reader: This article is supported by a grant from the National Endowment for the Arts.
-The project explores the role of fiction in making sense of global and cultural conflicts.
+Editor's Note: This article is supported by a grant from the National Endowment for the Arts for a project that explores the role of fiction in making sense of global and cultural conflicts.
 See also Zakes Mda’s “Justify the Enemy” in our May/June 2008 issue.

 July 01, 2008